 Can mindfulness practices help us lead more creative lives?

-Clare Barton-Harvey, an artist, tutor and freelance workshop leader, explores mindfulness ahead of The Art of Mindfulness mini retreat in June 2019.
+Clare Barton-Harvey, an artist, tutor and freelance workshop leader, explores mindfulness and creativity.

 Mindfulness practice involves becoming more aware of our experience in the present moment.
 We can learn to become aware of our body, how we feel (both physically and emotionally), our thoughts, imagination and how we respond or react to each moment in life.

 When we become more aware of our experience, a freshness of perception can arise as well as a process of discovery moment by moment.
 We have never actually lived this moment before and by creating pauses in our everyday life we can connect to the wonder of that, and consequently the wonder of all life.